 - Performance-Based National Detention Standards (PBNDS) 2008: In 2008, ICE updated the National Detention Standards.
 The Performance-Based National Detention Standards (PBNDS 2008) was developed in coordination with agency stakeholders to improve safety, security and conditions of confinement for detained noncitizens.

-In keeping with its commitment to reform the immigration detention system, ICE further revised its detention standards in 2011.
-The Performance-Based National Detention Standards 2011 (PBNDS 2011) reflect ICE's ongoing effort to tailor the conditions of immigration detention to its unique purpose while maintaining a safe and secure detention environment for staff and detainees, and represent an important step in detention reform.
-They were drafted with the input of many ICE personnel across the nation, as well as the perspectives of nongovernmental organizations.
-PBNDS 2011 is crafted to improve medical and mental health services, increase access to legal services and religious opportunities, improve communication with detainees with limited English proficiency, improve the process for reporting and responding to complaints, reinforce protections against sexual abuse and assault, and increase recreation and visitation.
+- PBNDS 2011: In 2011, ICE further revised its detention standards to reflect the agency’s ongoing efforts to tailor the conditions of immigration detention to its unique purpose.
+These updated standards — referred to as PBNDS 2011 —maintain a safe and secure detention environment for staff and detained noncitizens by improving medical and mental health services, increasing access to legal services and religious opportunities, improving communication with noncitizens with limited English proficiency, streamlining the process for reporting and responding to complaints, and increasing recreation and visitation.